greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/policies/communications/guidelines-for-e-mail-and-other-text-based-communication.md

 ---
-title: Guidelines for e-mail and other text-based communication
+title: Guidelines For E Mail And Other Text Based Communication
 linkTitle: Guidelines for e-mail and other text-based communication
 date: '2025-05-06T02:19:00Z'
 weight: 1